 This is a super easy and fun, eco-friendly craft that you and the kids will enjoy long after it is done!
 Can’t say that everyday.
 Plus you get to recycle!
 All you need to learn how to make a bird feeder is an empty 1/2 gallon milk or juice carton and some string.
 They can decorate the milk carton bird feeder any way they want or not at all.
+Kids of all ages will enjoy making an old carton into a functional bird feeder.
+Your child will also feel very proud of themselves as they watch the birds chow down and appreciate their work.

 To begin with select a half gallon carton and wash it out well with hot water.